Our site is tested by TWO services every day to protect your information.

 Me, too.
 My specifications for an ideal sound is for a pickup/mic and amp to simply make my bass sound bigger.

 Besides the amazing transparent sound, useful features have been designed into the Acoustic Image preamps to provide the most flexibility for various playing situations.
 For instance, you get -- on each channel -- a parallel effects loop, and a selectable low-cut (aka high pass) filter to help with feedback or “boominess” elimination (see explanation in features list below).
-Both channels (if equipped) have on/off access to the built-in digital effects.
+Both channels have on/off access to the built-in digital effects.
 You also get a balanced direct out with ground lift, as well as pre/post setting, to allow connection to a mixing board for PA support, or for recording purposes.
 There's even a Phase Switch, which alters the phase by 180°, which can often help with acoustic feedback.

-The front end also features the input options for either microphones (XLR) or instruments (¼"), and switchable 48v phantom power -- and a 10db gain cut (for high output mics) -- is available on the XLR input.
+The front end also features the input options for either microphones (XLR) or instruments (¼"), and switchable 48v phantom power -- and a 10db gain switch (for low/high output mics) -- is available on the XLR input.
 Separate Input Level (gain) and Output Volume Controls allow for precise tonal vs. volume control, and a Master Mute Switch allows you to cut the output for silent tuning or for breaks.